Maushundb/bmusings/content/blog/how-to-ace-your-technical-interview/index.md

 ### 4. Once you come to a general approach, verbally communicate it to the interviewer.
 Consider and incorporate any feedback, as well as it’s eventual runtime.

 This is a sanity check for you and a chance to elicit a hint from your interviewer.
-Once you have a general ideal, run it by them and see how they react.
+Once you have a general idea, run it by them and see how they react.
 If they’re supportive, great!
 If they’re not, often they will try to nudge you into the right direction.
 Also great!
 There’s no downside to this step, so make sure not to skip it.